blues/app-accelerators/32-fall-detector-and-panic-button/README.md

 ## LoRa Gateway Setup

-Before you can use the Notecard LoRa you need to have a LoRaWAN gateway that is provisioned to the Things Network.
+Before you can use the Notecard LoRa you need to have a LoRaWAN gateway that is provisioned to The Things Network.
 To make this easy you can setup the [Blues Indoor LoRaWAN Gateway](https://shop.blues.com/products/blues-starter-kit-lorawan).
 To get this set up follow the [setup instructions](https://dev.blues.io/lora/connecting-to-a-lorawan-gateway/)

 ## Swan Setup

-First connect your Blues Swan and Notecard to your Notecarrier-F.
+First connect your Blues Swan and Notecard to your Notecarrier F.

-1. Follow the steps in the [Notecard Quickstart](https://dev.blues.io/quickstart/notecard-quickstart/notecard-and-notecarrier-f/#connect-your-notecard-and-notecarrier) to connect your Notecard LoRa to your Notecarrier-F.  Your antenna will only have one cable, and the Notecard LoRa only has one connection.
+1. Follow the steps in the [Notecard Quickstart](https://dev.blues.io/quickstart/notecard-quickstart/notecard-and-notecarrier-f/#connect-your-notecard-and-notecarrier) to connect your Notecard LoRa to your Notecarrier F.  Your antenna will only have one cable, and the Notecard LoRa only has one connection.

 2. Plug your Swan into the Feather headers on the Notecarrier F.